asarkar/jsemver/README.md

 ### Check if a semantic version fits within a set of constraints

-I don't see the point in providing a complicated DSL for checking wildcard constraints or incomplete version constraints, because all of those can be rewritten using `compareTo`.
+I don't see the point in providing a DSL for checking complicated constraints, because all of those can be rewritten using `compareTo`.
 For example:
 ```
 v.satisfies(">1.2.2") can be rewritten as v > SemVer.parse("1.2.2")
 v.satisfies("1.2.+") can be rewritten as v >= SemVer.parse("1.2.0")